 - Shared Exhibit exploring the history of enslavement in the Southeastern US as part of the 400th anniversary of the first arrival of Africans to the English colonies

-Christina Favretto firstname.lastname@example.org (Head, Special Collections, University of Alabama)
+- Cristina Favretto firstname.lastname@example.org (Head, Special Collections, University of Miami Library)